prioritizr/prioritizr/docs/reference/solvers.md

   Although this solver can have comparable performance to the *CBC* solver for particular problems and is generally faster than the *SYMPHONY* based solvers (see below), it sometimes can take much longer than the *CBC* solver for particular problems.
+We recommend using this solver if *Gurobi*, *IBM CPLEX*, and *CBC* cannot be used.
+  This solver may also be useful for teaching exercises because it is the fastest solver that is readily available on the Comprehensive R Archive Network (CRAN).

 - [`add_lpsymphony_solver()`](https://prioritizr.net/reference/add_lsymphony_solver.md):